nitesh9818/panacea/README.md

 3. Calculate the distance from a give reference point and sort the given array on the basis of their distance.
   -http://localhost:8070/api/v1/sort/latLonFromReferencePoint

-Note: All are GET api with request body.
+Note: All are GET api with request body and Request input are same as you given in the assignment.